 Mr Sherlock was appointed as a Director of Stockland Capital Partners Limited, the Responsible Entity for Stockland's unlisted funds, in August 2004.
 He is a former Senior Partner of Coopers & Lybrand having national responsibility for credit risk management.
 In that capacity, he obtained experience in the banking and finance, mining, agriculture, building, construction and development sectors.
 Mr Sherlock is a non-executive Director of IBA Health Limited, Export Finance Insurance Corporation and Equatorial Mining Limited.
 He is the former Chairman of Australian Wool Corporation Limited and The Woolmark Company Pty Ltd, a former non-executive Director of Austral Coal Limited and Sydney Attractions Group Limited, and has acted on a number of committees for both Federal and State governments.
-He is a member of the Stockland Capital Partners Financial Services Compliance Committees and the Stockland Residential Estates Equity Fund No. 1 Investment Committee.
+He is a member of the Stockland Capital Partners Audit and Risk Committee, the Stockland and Stockland Capital Partners Financial Services Compliance Committees, and the Stockland Residential Estates Equity Fund No. 1 Investment Committee.